mahimarib/notion-plant-tracker/README.md

 **GET**

-a JSON object containing a key value pair of # of day -> array of plants.
+Returns a JSON object containing a key value pair of # of day -> array of plants.
 It is in this format because it is easier to consume on apple shortcuts.
-It is then used to set remainders on my phone for the next time to water it.
+It is then used to set reminders on my phone.

 ```json
 {